Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a summary of the data that was touched on in this article.
+The following items are a summary of the material that was touched on in this article.

-- Policyholders who purchase an increased level of liability coverage will pay about $500 each year to go from a 30/60 limit to higher 250/500 limits
+- Insureds who purchase additional liability coverage will pay around $500 per year to go from a 30/60 limit to a 250/500 level

-- Higher risk drivers who have multiple accidents or major violations pay on average $1,440 more per year than a safer driver
+- Drivers considered higher risk who have multiple accidents or major violations could be charged and average of $1,410 more per year than a driver with a clean driving record

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.